-So clay in soil is generally a good thing.
-That’s said too much and your soil will be sticky and difficult to work and as the clay particles pack closely together particularly if you walk on the surface the soil will have very few air pockets in it which the plants roots need to survive and grow.
-In spring a heavy clay soil will be water logged and cold while in summer it will dry out and crack badly.
+So clay in the soil is generally a good thing.
+That’s said too much and your soil will be sticky and difficult to work and as the clay particles pack closely together particularly if you walk on the surface the soil will have very few air pockets in it which the plant’s roots need to survive and grow.
+In spring a heavy clay soil will be waterlogged and cold while in summer it will dry out and crack badly.

-Dealing with a clay based soil requires you to dig in quantities of well rotted manure and for smaller areas applying course grit will help increase drainage.
+Dealing with clay-based soil requires you to dig in quantities of well-rotted manure and for smaller areas applying coarse grit will help increase drainage.

 Sandy soil is light and free draining but is very poor at retaining nutrients and holding water during the dry summer months.
 In the spring it warms up quickly which ensure that plants get a good start but unless fed and watered regularly they then can fall back.

-To improve a sandy soil add large quantities of organic matter such as peat or well rotted manure and mulch the soil regularly throughout the season to prevent water evaporation.
+To improve sandy soil add large quantities of organic matter such as peat or well-rotted manure and mulch the soil regularly throughout the season to prevent water evaporation.
 Silt Soil

-This is a soil where the particles are bigger than clay but smaller than sand.
+This is the soil where the particles are bigger than clay but smaller than sand.
 This type of soil is fertile and reasonably free draining but like clay soils are easily compacted.
-Working with a silt soil is similar to a clay soil but less difficult.
+Working with silt soil is similar to clay soil but less difficult.
 The quantities of organic matter and the need for the application of course grit are less.